algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 To apply to (Algo|Afro) Futures via video submission please submit a video of maximum five minutes in length that answers the above questions.

-To submit your video please upload your video to a host such as Dropbox, wetransfer, Vime or YouTube and send a link to the video to antonio@hellocatfood.com.
+To submit your video please upload your video to a host such as Dropbox, WeTransfer, Vimeo or YouTube and send a link to the video to Antonio Roberts at antonio@hellocatfood.com.
 If a password is required to access the video please share the password.

 ## Written submission